- Alice Clark Mentoring

 Thank you for putting the time and effort into recognizing the excellent work of your colleagues.

 FOR ALL INDIVIDUAL AWARDS: Chairs have the responsibility of confirming if a nominee meets this eligibility requirement for the individual awards: Full-time faculty at the rank of Instructor or above, or part-time faculty with at least five years experience teaching at UND.
-Please respond promptly to the email you will receive from Jana Lagro concerning the eligibility of nominees in your department.
+Please respond promptly to the email you will receive from Jana Diemert concerning the eligibility of nominees in your department.